The following Financial Services practice note provides comprehensive and up to date legal information covering:

-The cap on fees introduced by the IFR should also be considered alongside the second Payment Services Directive (Directive 2015/2366/EU) (PSD2) which was transposed into UK law on 13 January 2018, and which prohibits surcharging for the use
+The cap on fees introduced by the EU IFR should also be considered alongside the second Payment Services Directive (Directive 2015/2366/EU) (PSD2) which was transposed into UK law on 13 January 2018, and which prohibits surcharging for the use of payment instruments which are subject to the caps.
+The combined effect of the EU IFR and PSD2 is therefore to introduce maximum levels of interchange fees for transactions based on

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.